You’ve read a few posts and articles from people on the OMAD diet who say they’ve lost weight by eating once a day.

 Some folks need to eat a lot if they want to gain muscle.
 If you’re supposed to be eating upwards of 4000 calories per day, it’s difficult to squeeze all those calories into a single meal.
 Unless you have a huge appetite, you’re better off getting those calories from 4-6 smaller meals.

-One of the other downsides with eating once a day, from a muscle-building point of view at least, is the low protein frequency.
+One of the other downsides with the OMAD diet, from a muscle-building point of view at least, is the low protein frequency.

 There is research to suggest that spreading your protein intake evenly throughout the day does a better job at increasing muscle protein synthesis – a key driving force behind muscle growth – compared to the same amount of protein squeezed into a smaller number of larger meals [9, 10].